coccon/proffastpylot/docs/folder_structure.md

 ### Analysis path
-Day-specific output files are written to the analysis folder by PROFAST automatically.
+Day-specific output files are written to the analysis folder by PROFFAST automatically.
 The analysis folder has the following structure:

 ```